DarrenCoppinger/milestone-project-4/README.md

 </details>

-- Represent the coverage report in html format for ease of viewing the following command was run after a report was generated.
+- To present the coverage report in html format (for ease of viewing) the following command was run after a report was generated:
 ```
 coverage html
 ```

 - This command creates a folder called "htmlcov" which holds an "index.html" file.
-Running or previewing this file give a visual reprsentation of the code that is covered by the test written.
+Running or previewing this file give a visual representation of the code that is covered by the test written.

 #### Travis
 In addition to TestCase and coverage.py tests, [Travis-CI](https://travis-ci.org/) was used to test Continuous Integration.